Gayathri229/NamasteReact/ReactBasics.md

 First one is the core React library.
 Second one acts as a bridge for DOM manipulations.
 React works for web browsers (React) and for Mobile devices (React Native).
 So to support these web operations and to connect to the DOM we have used react dom url in the code as well.

-REACT JS IS A LIBRARY.
+REACT JS IS A LIBRARY, NOT A FRAMEWORK.

 My First React Code: